aoifemcoleman/Hangman/README.md

 ### How to clone the project

 The site can be cloned from Github using the following steps:
-1. Within the `hangman` respository on Github, click on the 'Code' dropdown menu.
+1. Within the `hangman` respository on Github, click on the `Code` dropdown menu.
-2. From 'Local', in the HTTPS section, copy the respository link.
+2. From `Local`, in the `HTTPS` section, copy the respository link.
 3. Open IDE of choice.
 4. Create a new terminal in your chosen directory, and enter 'git clone' followed by the copied respository link.
 5. A clone of the respository will now be created within your directory.